Evan Ferguson

-Evan Joe Ferguson (born 19 October 2004) is an Irish professional footballer who plays as a striker for club Roma, on loan from club Brighton & Hove Albion, and the Republic of Ireland national team.
+Evan Joe Ferguson (born 19 October 2004) is an Irish professional footballer who plays as a striker for club Brighton & Hove Albion and the Republic of Ireland national team.

 Club career

 Early life

-A native of Bettystown, County Meath, a village near Drogheda, Ferguson is the son of former professional footballer Barry Ferguson who played for Coventry City, Colchester United, Hartlepool United, Northampton Town, Longford Town, Bohemians, Shamrock Rovers and Sporting Fingal during his playing career.
+A native of Bettystown, County Meath, a village south of Drogheda, Ferguson is the son of former professional footballer Barry Ferguson who played for Coventry City, Colchester United, Hartlepool United, Northampton Town, Longford Town, Bohemians, Shamrock Rovers and Sporting Fingal during his playing career.
 His mother is English.
 He grew up supporting both Manchester United and Celtic.
 He attended Coláiste na hInse growing up.

 Ferguson began playing with the prestigious Dublin schoolboy club St Kevin's Boys aged four, before moving on to the youth section of League of Ireland club Bohemians, where he would play in the National Underage Leagues.
 In December 2020, he scored in his last game at underage level for the club as his side won the League of Ireland U17 Division, beating rivals Shamrock Rovers 2–0 in the final.